Agustin-E-Garcia/Forgex_engine/README.md

 - Add advanced lighting and shadowing techniques to improve visuals.
 - Introduce multiplayer support with synced voxel interactions.
 - Create a demo scene showcasing infinite world generation and voxel editing.

+## Images
+Here are some images showcasing the current state of the Forgex Engine:

 ## Status
 Forgex Engine is currently **a work in progress**, designed as a personal learning project and a showcase of technical skills.
 Contributions or forks are not expected, but feedback is always welcome!